Is DUI a Criminal Offense in Washington State? Current Washington State DUI laws

 In addition to the above penalties, you could be fined at least $940.
 Depending on the nature of your case, this could be significantly higher – as high as $5,000.

-3. DUI Penalties from the DOL After a Court Conviction
+3. Punishments for DUIs from the DOL After a Court Conviction

 For the most part, a DUI is considered a misdemeanor offense.
 However, a felony DUI in Washington state is possible.

-In Washington, your DUI can be escalated to a felony, especially if you have four or more DUI convictions in a 10-year period.
-Also, if your DUI involved vehicular assault or serious injury, the charge may be escalated to a felony offense.
+Your Washington DUI can be escalated to a felony, especially if you have four or more DUI convictions in a 10-year period.
+Also, under the current law, if your DUI involved vehicular assault or serious injury, the charge may be escalated to a felony offense.

 Also, your misdemeanor may become a felony if: